 A more recent invention for concrete reinforcement is glass fiber reinforcement.
 This has been around for a couple of decades and offers a lightweight, anti-corrosion option for reinforcing concrete.
 It’s similar to steel options and allows for thinner concrete pouring.

-Quality Ready Mix Solutions from Texas Concrete Ready Mix
+Quality Ready Mix Solutions from TEXAN Concrete Ready Mix